dy1z/docs/content/docs/development/tailwindcss.md

 The [official Maizzle Starter](https://github.com/maizzle/maizzle) uses a `main.css` file stored in `src/assets/css`.

-Although optional, this is included in order to provide an example of how you'd use custom CSS components that go beyond the utility-first concept of Tailwind.
+Although optional, this is included in order to provide an example of how you can use custom CSS components that go beyond the utility-first concept of Tailwind.

 For example, it's common practice with HTML emails to use... [creative CSS selectors](https://howtotarget.email/) to get things working in a certain email client; stuff Tailwind can't do out of the box.